Understanding Managed Folders

 Topic Last Modified: 2010-01-25

 Managed folders are a messaging records management (MRM) feature introduced in Microsoft Exchange Server 2007 that's also available in Exchange Server 2010.
 Using managed folders, you can specify retention settings for default folders such as Inbox, Deleted Items, and Sent Items, and create custom managed folders with their own retention settings.
 Managed folders rely on users to classify messages for retention, and move the messages to appropriate managed folders based on retention requirements.

 Managed folders are an Active Directory representation of folders in a mailbox.
 You can define two types of managed folders:

-- Managed default folders Managed default folders are managed folder objects created for default folders such as Inbox, Deleted Items, Sent Items, and others.
-Exchange 2010 Setup creates a set of managed default folders.
+Managed default folders Managed default folders are managed folder objects created for default folders such as Inbox, Deleted Items, Sent Items, and others.
+Exchange 2010 Setup creates a set of managed default folders, visible on the Managed Default Folders tab in the Exchange Management Console (EMC).
 You can use these folders or create additional ones for different sets of users.

 |Managed custom folders are a premium feature of MRM.
 Each mailbox that has managed custom folders requires an Exchange Server Enterprise client access license (CAL).|

 Managed content settings specify the retention and journaling settings for a managed folder.
 The settings can be for a specific message class (such as e-mail messages, calendar items, and tasks), or they can be for all message classes.
 You can specify multiple managed content settings for different message classes, allowing you to specify different retention settings for different types of items in the same folder.